11umesh/AI_driven_portfolio_optimization/README.md

 #how to run the .ipynb code,
 1. All libraries are there with pip command in the notebook
 2. Download the notebook
-3. Run the cells in order
+3. Run the cells in order,
 Code is developed inside jupyter notebook.

-**.py file is just for the refrence of same cade.
+**.py file is just for the refrence of same code.